Brooklyn Public Library (BPL) is a proud partner in New York City Connected Communities (NYC-CC).

 BPL patrons ages 13 and up may borrow a laptop at select libraries.
 All borrowers with a valid, full-access library card are allowed two sessions for a maximum of 120 minutes per session.
 Appointments will be granted on a first come, first serve basis.
 We cannot schedule laptop reservations in advance.
 All users should adhere to the following rules:

-- Borrowers interested in using a laptop must present their own valid library card along with photo identification.
+- Borrowers interested in using a laptop must present their own valid full-access library card along with photo identification.
 An appropriate ID may be:

 - Appropriate Identification